Leslie A. Rescorla, who served as Director of the Child Study Institute (Ph.D. 1976 Yale University), passed away on Oct. 12, 2020.

-Leslie A. Rescorla, Director of the Child Study Institute (Ph.D.
-1976 Yale University), is a licensed and school certified psychologist and Professor of Psychology at Bryn Mawr College.
-She received her clinical training at the Yale Child Study Center, the Children's Hospital of Philadelphia, and the Philadelphia Child Guidance Center.
-Her clinical areas of interest are psychological assessment of learning disabilities; assessment and treatment of young children with language delay and autism spectrum disorders; individual and family therapy for youngsters with attention deficit disorder, anxiety problems, and oppositional defiant disorder; and psychoeducational intervention with adolescent under-achievers.
-Her research interests include empirically based assessment of children and adults, language delay, and academic achievement trajectories.
-She teaches Introductory Psychology, Abnormal Psychology, Developmental Psychopathology, and Movies and Madness.
+A licensed and school certified psychologist and Professor of Psychology at Bryn Mawr College, she received her clinical training at the Yale Child Study Center, the Children's Hospital of Philadelphia, and the Philadelphia Child Guidance Center.
+Her clinical areas of interest included psychological assessment of learning disabilities; assessment and treatment of young children with language delay and autism spectrum disorders; individual and family therapy for youngsters with attention deficit disorder, anxiety problems, and oppositional defiant disorder; and psychoeducational intervention with adolescent under-achievers.
+Her research interests included empirically based assessment of children and adults, language delay, and academic achievement trajectories.

 Jennifer Mirak Leach (Ph.D.
 1999, M.A.
-1995, Bryn Mawr College) is a certified school psychologist and Director of CSI’s Student Support Services.
+1995, Bryn Mawr College) is a certified school psychologist and was Director of CSI’s Student Support Services.
 Dr. Leach has received training is assessment and individual psychotherapy with children and adolescents at the Children's Seashore House, Northwestern Human Services in Philadelphia, and the Chester County Intermediate Unit (CCIU).
 For six years, she conducted comprehensive psychoeducational evaluations for both early-intervention and school-age children.
-At CSI she provides executive function coaching to middle school and high school students, both individually and in a group format.
+At CSI she provided executive function coaching to middle school and high school students, both individually and in a group format.
 Areas of interest include ADHD, executive function, and reading disabilities.
 Contact: Info@BrynMawrCenter.com, 484-380-1490

 Carol Roberts (Ph.D.
 1981, M.A.
 1966, Bryn Mawr College), who served as CSI's coordinator of psychotherapy services, school admissions testing, and special education consultation services, is a licensed and school-certified psychologist.
 Prior to taking an appointment at Bryn Mawr in 2000, she spent 23 years as a psychologist in the Upper Darby School District.
 In addition to having done many assessments of school age children, she has taught Legal, Ethical, and Professional Issues in School Psychology in Bryn Mawr's doctoral program in psychology.
 Her current professional specialties include parent as well as parent-school consultation on assessment, Section 504 and special education issues, mediation of school-parent disagreements, and participation in IEP meetings.
 Contact: email@example.com, 610-639-1100